Introduction

 ghcid

-The tool that always works, no matter what, even on big codebases, is ghcid
+The tool that always works, no matter what, even on big codebases, is ghcid.
+I

 find myself constantly getting back to it for my feedback loops.